cutajarj/FunctionalProgrammingExercises/README.md

 ### Tips on getting this project working in intellij

 1. Make sure you're using a recent intellij installation
-2. Ensure you have the latest scala plugin
+2. Ensure you have the latest scala plugin (this should be available in the latest intellij)
 3. Install the sbt plugin in intellij if it's not available (this is available with the latest intellij)
-4. Download the latest SBT, then go into intellij settings, Build, Execution, Deployment > Build tools > sbt and choose custom launcher and specify your downloaded source such as /home/cutajarj2/tools/sbt-1.10.7/bin/sbt-launch.jar
-5. Clone repo locally (you can do this using intellij)
+4. Clone repo locally (you can do this using intellij)
-6. Import as an sbt project
+5. Import as an sbt project
-7. If you are still having issues try adding the scala library and scalatest manually (File > project structure > libraries)
-8. Note that this project is designed to work with the **Scala 2.13.1**, scalatest_2.13:3.0.8:jar and scalactic_2.13:3.0.8:jar (it should work with later scala 13 versions too).
+6. Note that this project is designed to work with the **Scala 2.13.10**, scalatest_2.13:3.0.8:jar and scalactic_2.13:3.0.8:jar (it should work with later scala 13 versions too).
+7. If you have problems with SBT:
+   1. Download the latest SBT archived
+   2. Extract to a folder in your home dir
+   3. Go into intellij settings, Build, Execution, Deployment > Build tools > sbt
+   4. Choose custom launcher and specify your downloaded source such as /home/cutajarj2/tools/sbt-1.10.7/bin/sbt-launch.jar

 ### About this project
 * You can verify your solution for an exercise by running the appropriate unit test in the same package